nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Week 13 - Nov 11 - Nov 18.md

   - Working Day

 ## Tasks Completed:
-  - Finished new home page design and commited the code
+  - I collected feedback and updated new home page design with some minor details.
+Matt will update the description to all the page.

 ## Sub-team meeting:
   -  Met on Nov 17

 ## Final sub-team presentation - Nov 18
-  -  Prepare for presentation
+  -  Prepare for presentation and demo. (home page and the mock-up + what can be done with the web-app)